 What is Good Strategy?

-It is somewhat difficult to pick a good business book to read.
-This is especially so in the area of strategy.
+I like reading business books – on all topics within business and I was looking for a good one on Strategy.
 I decided to read this particular one having watched this video on YouTube (it is 90 minutes but well worth watching).

 #.1 A good strategy does more than urge us towards a goal or vision.

 The core of strategy is discovering the critical factors in a situation and designing a way of coordinating and focusing actions to deal with those factors.
 The greater the challenge, the more a good strategy focuses and coordinates efforts to achieve a powerful problem solving effect.

 #.2 A good strategy has an essential logical structure that Rumelt calls a Kernel.

 The kernel of a good strategy contains three elements: a diagnosis, a guiding policy and coherent action.